ClickHouse/ClickHouse/docs/en/query_language/grant.md

 - The `MODIFY SETTING` privilege allows to modify table engine settings.
 In doesn't affect settings or server configuration parameters.
 - The `ATTACH` operation needs the [CREATE](#grant-create) privilege.
 - The `DETACH` operation needs the [DROP](#grant-drop) privilege.
+- To stop mutation by the [KILL MUTATION](misc.md#kill-mutation-statement) query, you need to have a privilege to start this mutation.
+For example, if you want to stop

 ### CREATE {#grant-create}